-The Laboratory for Experimental Economics at Bonn University (BonnEconLab) was founded in 1984 by Nobel Laureate Reinhard Selten.
-The Lab is the oldest such institution in Europe looking back at a remarkable and successful history.
+The Laboratory for Experimental Economics at the University of Bonn (BonnEconLab) was founded in 1984 by Nobel Laureate Reinhard Selten.
+The Lab is the oldest institution of its kind in Europe, looking back at a remarkable and successful history.

-BonnEconLab is a central unit of the Department of Economics at the Faculty of Law and Economics of Bonn University.
-The Lab is more than a facility to run human behavior experiments as it serves a central role in the research and teaching activities of the Economics Department.
+BonnEconLab is a central unit of the Department of Economics at the Faculty of Law and Economics of the University of Bonn.
+The Lab is more than a facility to run human behavioral experiments, as it plays a central role in the research and teaching activities of the Economics Department.

-- advises researchers of the Economics Department on planning, designing and operating their experiments.
+- advises researchers of the Economics Department on planning, designing and performing their experiments;

-- supports successful experimental research documented by top journal publications and considerable research funding.
+- enables successful experimental research, as is documented by top journal publications and considerable research funding;

-- is home and host of numerous renown experimental economists.
+- is the home and host of numerous renowned experimental economists;

-- is starting point for the academic career of many experimentalists, renown at home and abroad.
+- is the starting point for the academic career of many experimentalists, renowned both at home and abroad.

 BonnEconLab is at the center of innovative experimental research.
-The Lab is a home to scientists mainly devoted to behavioral game theory but also to researchers interested in theories of bounded rationality.
+The Lab is home to scientists mainly devoted to behavioral game theory, but also to researchers interested in theories of bounded rationality.